-- Start with the custard: Combine yolks, cornstarch, and 3/8 cup of milk in a bowl and stir to combine.
+- Custard: Combine yolks, cornstarch, and ⅜ cup of milk in a bowl and stir to combine.

-- Bring 1/2 cup of milk and the sugar over medium heat to a boil until the sugar is completely dissolved.
-Stir constantly.
+- Bring ½ cup of milk and the sugar over medium heat to a boil until the sugar is completely dissolved.
+Whisk constantly.
 Slowly pour hot milk into the egg mixture.
-Stir to combine.
-Return to the saucepan and cook until thick for about 2 minutes.
-Stir continuously.
-Remove from heat and transfer to a bowl.
+Whisk to combine.
+Slowly pour the tempered egg yolk mixture into the saucepan and cook until thick for about 2 minutes.
+Whisk continuously.
+Remove from the heat and transfer to a bowl.
 Cover with plastic wrap to prevent it from forming a skin.
 Chill 1 hour.

-- Make the meringue layers: With a pencil, draw five 9 inches (23cm) circles on parchment paper.
-Then turn the parchment paper upside down and place on baking sheets.
+- Meringue layers: Using a pencil, draw five 9-inch (23cm) circles on parchment paper.
+Then turn the parchment paper over and place on baking sheets.
 Preheat oven to 350°F (175°C).

-- Combine nuts and flour and stir to combine.
+- In a bowl, combine nuts and flour and stir to combine.
 Set aside.

-- In a large mixing bowl with a handheld or stand mixer fitted with a whisk attachment, whisk egg whites and salt on medium-high speed until soft peaks form.
+- In a large mixing bowl, using a handheld or stand mixer fitted with a whisk attachment, whisk egg whites and salt on medium-high speed until soft peaks form.
 Add sugar and whisk until glossy and stiff peaks form.
-Fold in dry ingredients carefully.
-Equally spread the batter into the drawn circles.
-Make sure that they are all the same in size and thickness.
+Carefully fold in the flour mixture.
+Thinly spread the meringue to fill the drawn circles on the paper.
+Make sure all layers are the same thickness.
 Bake one layer at the time for 10-12 minutes until golden brown.
 Remove from the oven and immediately flip over the parchment paper and remove the paper.
-Cut the edges evenly that all layers have an even round 9“ shape, if necessary.
 Let cool to room temperature.

-- In a large bowl beat butter on medium-high speed until creamy.
+- Custard: In a large bowl, beat butter on medium-high speed until creamy.
 Add custard little by little and stir to combine.
 Add kirsch and vanilla* and stir until fully combined and creamy.
+Set aside.

-- Place melted chocolate in a zip-lock bag and cut off a tiny edge of the bag.
-The chocolate line what we later draw on top of the cake should be 0.04 inches (1mm) thick.
+- Decoration: Place melted chocolate in a ziplock bag and snip off a tiny edge of the bag.
+The line of chocolate that you will later draw on the icing should be 0.04 inch (1 mm) thick.
 Set aside.

-- Make the glaze: Combine sugar, water, and corn syrup and stir to combine until smooth.
-Microwave a few seconds until it reaches a temperature of 80-85°F (26-29°C).
-Immediately pour on top of chilled Esterhazy Torte.
-If the glaze is too runny, let stand for a few minutes.
-If it is too thick, microwave a few more seconds.
-Let drip over any excess over the sides.
+- Glaze: Combine the sugar, water, and corn syrup and stir until smooth.
+Microwave for a few seconds until it reaches a temperature of 80-85°F (27-30°C).
+Immediately pour onto the chilled Esterhazy cake.
+Let the glaze drip down the sides of the cake.

-- Pipe a chocolate wheel on top beginning from the center to the edges.
-Alternately run the tip of a toothpick from the center to the edges and from the edges to the center, 1 inch apart.
-You will have about 8-9 lines in each direction.
-Cover sides with sliced almonds by pressing them against the sides with your hand.
-Chill in the fridge in an airtight container for 4 hours and store leftovers up to 3 days.
+- Pipe a chocolate wheel onto the frosting, starting from the center and working towards the edges.
+Alternately run the tip of a toothpick from the center to the edges and from the edges to the center 1-inch (2.5cm) apart.
+You will have 8-9 lines in each direction.
+Cover the sides with almonds, carefully pressing them against the sides with your hand.
+Chill in an airtight container in the refrigerator for at least 4 hours and store for up to 3 days.